 Economic growth will slow and stand below 5% in 2025.
 Domestic demand will remain held back by significant brakes, including the continued correction in the property sector and low consumer confidence, but it will also benefit from the monetary and fiscal policy easing measures that have been implemented gradually since September and will continue in the short term.
 The strengthening of private consumption is a key priority for the authorities in 2025.
-Manufacturing activity was boosted by the strong performance of exports in Q1 2025, but it is now losing momentum as the export sector is suffering from the weakening in trade with the US.
+Manufacturing activity was supported by the better-than-expected performance of exports in H1 2025, but it is expected to lose momentum as the export sector suffers from the weakening in global demand and the fall in trade with the US resulting from US tariff hikes.
 Deflationary pressures are currently persisting.